 4. Deal Terms that Work for Everyone

-For Series A, there is a balance to strike between the size of the cheque, the valuation that an organization expects, and the size of ownership that Information VP likes to take in the company.
-Every entrepreneur and VC are likely to have different ideas about what makes an acceptable arrangement, but for Information VP, they prefer to invest in the 15 - 20% ownership range, which helps them to pay back a multiple of the fund from just one big exit.
-Of course, those terms also need to be appealing to Founders—so there’s a balance to strike.
+For Series A, there is a balance between the size of the cheque, the valuation that an organization expects, and the size of ownership a VC is likely to take.
+Entrepreneurs and VCs often have different ideas about what makes an acceptable arrangement, but for Information VP, they prefer to invest in the 15 - 20% ownership range.
+This helps them to pay back a multiple of the fund from just one big exit.
+Of course, those terms also need to be appealing to Founders so there’s a balance to strike.

 5. A Founding Team that is Open to Support